The Run Down

 2. Resi’s Bierstube Restaurant

-Stay for one, two, or ten beers and then head over to our last stop of the night.
+Stay for one, two, or ten beers, and then head over to our last stop of the night.

 3. Prost

-While they have food here, you’re probably stuffed to the gills at this point.
-In addition, you’ll need to save all the room you can because we’re going to take down a boot of beer.
-This monster glass boot holds two liters of beer and this is the reason for our visit.
-If you and your liver are up for the challenge, this thing will set you back at least $30 (depending on what beer you order).
-Good luck to you and the life choices you make after downing this thing.
+While they have food here, this isn’t what we’re after.
+We’re here for their boot of beer.
+This monster glass boot holds two liters of beer, which is the reason for our visit.
+If you and your liver are up for the challenge, this will set you back at least $40(depending on what beer you order).
+Good luck to you and your life choices after downing this thing.

 X